Electrical Service in Genesee, Colorado

 Why do Genesee homes need transfer switches?

 Genesee sits at over 7,500 feet along I-70 in the foothills.
-Power outages from storms, high winds, and ice are more frequent than in the metro flatlands.
+Power outages from storms, high winds, and ice are common at this elevation.
 A manual transfer switch lets you run a generator safely.
-Backfeeding without one is illegal in Colorado and dangerous to utility line workers.
+Backfeeding without one violates electrical code and is dangerous to utility line workers.

 Do I need a permit for electrical work in Genesee?